rule

 Text 22

-Harassed by the rain of weapons did the powerful warrior, the son of Rukminî, implement the great charm rooting in goodness which overcomes all magic.
+Harassed by the rain of weapons implemented the powerful warrior, the son of Rukminī, the great charm rooting in goodness which supersedes all magic.
+(Vedabase)

 Text 23